 Several times, I witnessed Heinelt leave with the left front tire three feet in the air, while the right tire was still trundling along on the asphalt.
 At times, I was convinced that the something had broken under the orange and while Chevy, because I couldn’t believe a Chevelle chassis could torque that much and still remain in one piece.
 But nothing was broken.
 The chassis corkscrewed like no other car I’ve seen before or since, but when the front tires settled down on the asphalt, the Shaker charged down the track, leaving spectators shaking their heads in amazement.

-Seaton’s ’65 Chevelle was destroyed in a wreck at Detroit Dragway in May 1966.
-Seaton Enterprises responded by building a ’66 Chevelle, with a steel body shifted seven inches rearward on a factory Chevelle frame.
+The original Seaton’s Shaker ’65 Chevelle was nearly destroyed in a wreck at Detroit Dragway in May 1966.
+The team at Seaton Enterprises rebuilt the car with ’66 Chevelle sheet metal.
+They shifted the steel body seven inches rearward on the factory Chevelle frame.
 This effectively moved both front and rear wheels forward, while moving the firewall and driver’s compartment toward the back.
 This enabled the engine to be moved backwards and Heinelt’s weight was also moved rearward.

 No burnouts, just rosin

 We got to see the Chevelle launch numerous times that August night, because in those days, no one did bleach burnouts.
 The lower class cars simply moved into the staging lights and left when the tree turned green.
 The nitro cars like Seaton’s Shaker used rosin – the same sticky stuff tennis players, golfers and bowlers use to get better grip.

 The crew would take a bag of rosin and pour a big cloud of it on the track in front of the car.
 Then the crew would act like the national Canadian Curling team and work the stuff into the track with brooms.
 The driver would pass through the rosin, then back up and they would repeat the pouring and brooming all over again.
 Then the driver would coat the tires again.